RMS Ivernia (1899): British troopship

 Now known as HMT Ivernia, the liner began operating as a troopship in support of the Gallipoli campaign once she had offloaded her prisoners.
 The ship departed Devonport on 12 May 1915, carrying the Collingwood Battalion of the 63rd Royal Naval Division.
 She called at Gibraltar in 16 May, and Malta on 19 May, arriving at Lemnos on 22 May.
 Due to submarines in the Mediterranean Sea, Ivernia ran with no lights at night.
 The soldiers on this voyage would go on to fight in the Third Battle of Krithia.

 In autumn of 1916, William Thomas Turner (made famous for being the captain of at the time of her sinking) had taken command of Ivernia from Arthur Rostron (made famous himself for being the captain of the RMS Carpathia during the rescue of the survivors of the Titanic).

 Sinking

 On 1 January 1917, the Ivernia was carrying some 2,400 British troops from Marseille to Alexandria, when at 10:12 am she was torpedoed by the German submarine UB-47 58 miles south-east of Cape Matapan in Greece, in the Kythira Strait.
 The ship went down fairly quickly with a loss of 36 crew members and 84 troops.
-Captain Turner, who had been criticised for not going down with the Lusitania (even though he had believed he was the last person on board), remained on the bridge until all aboard had departed in lifeboats and rafts "before striking out to swim as the vessel went down under his feet."
+Captain Turner, who had been criticised for not going down with the Lusitania (even though he had believed he was the last person on board when he left the ship after the water reached the bridge), remained on the bridge until all aboard had departed in lifeboats and rafts "before striking out to swim as the vessel went down under his feet."

 rescued a number of survivors and armed trawlers towed the bulk, who had taken to lifeboats, to Suda Bay in Crete.